-Abstracts accepted for presentation will be for either a 15-minute oral presentations or a 60-minute poster sessions.
-Abstracts accepted for APHA’s Annual Meeting may not be presented at any other meeting or published in any journal before Monday, October 28, 2019.
-Research in the pilot or development stages, small-scale studies, and project descriptions without a significant evidence base are best suited to poster presentations.
-Student submissions are encouraged and students should indicate their status when submitting their abstracts.
+Those whose abstracts are accepted for presentation will be asked either to give 15-minute oral presentations or to present their work in one of the Sections hour-long poster sessions.
+Abstracts submitted and accepted for the APHA Annual Meeting may not be presented at any other meeting or published in any journal prior to November 19th, 2014.
+Research in the pilot or development stages, small-scale studies, and descriptions of projects without a significant evidence base are best suited to poster presentations.
+Submissions from students are encouraged, and students should indicate their status when submitting their abstracts.

 Continuing Education Credit

 APHA values the ability to provide continuing education credit to physicians, nurses, health educators, and those certified in public health at its annual meeting.
 Please complete all required information when submitting an abstract so members can claim credit for attending your session.
 These credits are necessary for members to keep their licenses and credentials.
 For a session to be eligible for Continuing Education Credit, each presenter, panelist, discussant, and/or faculty must provide:

 1) an abstract free of trade and/or commercial product names.

 2) at least one MEASURABLE SINGLE objective (“to understand” or “to learn” are not measurable objectives and compound objectives are not acceptable).
 Use ONLY the following Measurable Action Verbs: Explain, Demonstrate, Analyze, Formulate, Discuss, Compare, Differentiate, Describe, Name, Assess, Evaluate, Identify, Design, Define or List.